 - Wait for an HSA inspector (and possibly Gardaí) to investigate the accident and establish the circumstances for the incident.

-Employers are required to store accident reports for 10 years from the date of the incident.
+Retain any evidence and documentation you’ve gathered as you’re required to store accident reports for 10 years from the date of the accident.

-Our team can help you draft an HSA accident report form template that works for your business.
-Peninsula Ireland clients get access to 24/7 health & safety consultations along with access to our health & safety document specialists.
+Peninsula clients get access to 24/7 health & safety consultations along with access to our health & safety document specialists.

-And if you’re not yet a client, you can still enjoy free advice from one of our business experts.
-Simply call us on 0808 109 1974.
+But if you’re not yet a client, you can still enjoy free advice on any workplace health & safety issue from one of our experts.
+Simply call us today on 1890 252 923.